jpjust/cityzones-maps-service/README.md

 To install all modules needed by riskzones and its worker, run:

-`python3 -m pip install osmpois geojson numpy requests requests-toolbelt`
+`python3 -m pip install python-dotenv geojson numpy requests requests-toolbelt`

 ## Memory limit